0xUnd3adBeef/SecurityNotes/README.md

 notes? yeah. just notes.

+> Note : These notes are made to be opened with obsidian, and are not optimised for github viewing ( i also didn't include images).

 This repo is a messy (but functional) dump of everything I’ve learned while grinding HTB’s CPTS cert and messing around with random vuln labs.
 Expect nmap flags, priv esc tricks, web stuff, injection payloads, AD enum, and more markdown than any normal person should write.

 **me:** writes notes